-The Educational Enrichment Services Department includes after school hour tutoring, summer and weekend education enrichment, youth development, college and career preparation, recreation and delinquency prevention programs for youth ages 6 – 18.
+The Educational Enrichment Services Department includes after school hour tutoring, summer and weekend education enrichment, youth development, college and career preparation, recreation and delinquency prevention programs for youth ages 5 – 18.
 In addition, AYC operates Parent Education workshops and provides information, referral and translation assistance to community members as needed.
 These services are provided primarily out of our youth center facilities in the city of San Gabriel.
-Approximately 99% of the 865 youth, parents and seniors who received services through these programs identified as Asian Pacific Islander and approximately 92% are low- income.

-Project NEO is a tutoring program for youth in grades 1-8.
+AYC's Project NEO After-School Program @ Alhambra Unified (AUSD) Project NEO is a tutoring program for youth in grades K-8.
+The program is offered Monday through Friday from school dismissal until 6:00pm.
 All students are assessed and receive intervention tutoring based on California core standards in English Language Arts, Science, and Mathematics depending on academic level.
 Project NEO also incorporates a mentoring component, where a select group of high school students provide role modeling, social support and encouragement to Project NEO participants.

 Project NEO was started as a non-profit organization by Mary Wong in 2010, and became integrated as an AYC program after Project NEO and AYC merged in late 2016.
 Due to the merger, AYC is now able to serve more youth in an expanded service area that includes Alhambra and Monterey Park.